 |United States of America||

-Guidelines for posting mental health-related content
+Community Guidelines for posting suicide or self-harm related content

 This Community Guidelines policy applies to videos, video descriptions, comments, live streams, and any other YouTube product or feature.
 Please note this is not a complete list.